China banks turn blind eye to soaring overdue loans

 DOMINO EFFECT

-Recognising loan losses wasn't an issue among Chinese banks prior to 2012, when the volume of loans categorised as overdue but unimpaired was negligible.
+Recognizing loan losses wasn't an issue among Chinese banks prior to 2012, when the volume of loans categorized as overdue but unimpaired was negligible.

 As growth slowed, however, lenders have grown wary of fully declaring bad debt, senior bankers and industry players said.